dasolari/Gitflow-and-Docker-Guide/README.md

 And you are done :grin:.
 This would be the general workflow to follow on any team project.
 The other branches (__hotfix__, __release__ and __support__) work the same way as the _feature_ branch.

-Also, a couple of usefull git commands:
+Also, here are some useful git commands:
 - `git checkout -- file-name` to revert the changes made to that branch
 - `git status` to see current changes
 - `git checkout branch-name`to switch between branches